zacharykwek15/GA-projects/README.md

 My name is Kwek Zhi Hong and i'm an aspiring data analyst that is looking to perform a career switch.
 I'm presently bridging the gap between theories and real world application by building up projects.
-Thank you for your timing coming here and I would greatly appreciate if there are any rooms for improvements to be made known to me for learning purposes.
+Thank you for coming here and I would greatly appreciate if there are any room for improvements, it can be made known to me for learning purposes.

 |Projects Summary||
 |---|---|